michaelawyu/cloudevents-generator/docs/specs.md

             specversion:
                 ... # Specification of the specversion attribute
         required:
-            # Every Cloud Event should have the following attributes
+            # Every event should have the following attributes
             - id
             - source
             - type